 There's never been a better time to start growing your own fruit and vegetables at home.
 With food bills rising across the UK, it's just the thing to help you cut costs from your weekly grocery bill.
-Not only that, but creating your own fruit and veg garden can do wonders for your mental and physical health, helping you get outdoors and making it even easier to make healthy choices in the kitchen.
+Not only that but creating your own fruit and veg garden can do wonders for your mental and physical health, helping you get outdoors and making it even easier to make healthy choices in the kitchen.

-Giving growing your own fruit and veg a go may be something you've been thinking about for a while, but it can be a struggle knowing where to start.
-It's easy to get overwhelmed by deciding what to plant or even where to plant it, but with our handy 'howto' guide, you'll be picking fresh fruit from your garden before you know it.
+Giving growing your own fruit and veg a go may be something you've been thinking about for a while but for beginners, it can be a real struggle knowing where to start.
+It's easy to get overwhelmed by deciding what to plant or even where to plant it, but with the help of this handy lesson plan, you'll be picking fresh fruit from your garden before you know it.